 The one thing I do every time I go to Glenorchy is visit the Glenorchy foreshore.
 This is where the Glenorchy Walkway starts from but is also where you get the most magnificent views of Lake Wakatipu and the surrounding mountains.

-At the foreshore, there is a large parking lot.
+At the foreshore, there is this large parking lot.
 Here, be sure to take a stroll to check out the jetty and the famous Railway Shed (aka Glenorchy Steamship Depot.)
 Inside the shed, you’ll find some information about Glenorchy, and it also makes for some beautiful photos with the mountain backdrop.
-Another cool attraction is the famous “trees in a line” (pictured above.)
-I’m still not sure how they go there, but they’re pretty cool!

 Although only a quick stop, visiting the Glenorchy foreshore and jetty is one of the best free things to do in Glenorchy!